A tribute to one of my favorite unsung filmmakers and an inspiration to my own films

 LINK: OFFICIAL WEBSITE

-Unfortunately out of the many brilliant achievements Jim Morrison realized in his short life his true love of becoming a film director never flourished as it should have done due to his other commitments.
+Unfortunately out of the many brilliant achievements Jim Morrison realized in his short life his true love of becoming a film director never flourished, due to his other commitments.
 But in his short life he did manage on a couple of occasions to leave some examples of how he could have easily changed the face of cinema just as he did with his music.

 ''Cinema returns us to anima, religion of matter, which gives each thing its special divinity and sees gods in all things and beings.
 Cinema, heir of alchemy, last of an erotic science'' Jim Morrison